 Panic Bar Installation Cedar Park Texas - (512)523-4550

-If your business in Cedar Park needs dependable panic bar installation, Panic Bar King Cedar Park provides mobile commercial locksmith service focused on emergency exit hardware, door closers, and code-conscious door upgrades.
+If your business in Cedar Park needs reliable installation of panic bar, Panic Bar King Cedar Park offers mobile lock and key service for commercial emergency exit hardware, door closers, and code-conscious door upgrades.
 We work with offices, schools, restaurants, medical facilities, retail stores, warehouses, and other commercial properties that need exit doors to open properly from the inside while still maintaining security from the outside.
 Whether you are replacing worn hardware, preparing for an inspection, or improving a high-traffic exit, our team helps you choose a practical solution that fits the door and the building’s daily use.

 Exit hardware is not just another accessory bolted onto the door.
-A panic bar needs to work smoothly with the latch, strike, frame, hinges, and any closer already installed on the opening.
+A panic bar needs to work smoothly with the hinges, strike, latch, frame and any closer already installed on the opening.
 That is why we do more than swap parts.
 We look at the full condition of the door and recommend hardware that supports safer egress, better reliability, and cleaner day-to-day operation.
 If your exit device is sticking, sagging, or not catching properly, the problem may involve more than the bar alone.

 Contents